-[17+ marks] for perceptive interpretation of impact of foreign intervention.
+[17+ marks] for perceptive interpretation of the impact of foreign intervention.

-3. Assess the social and economic causes of one twentieth century war.
+3. Assess the social and economic causes of one twentieth-century war.

 This will probably not be a popular question, but candidates could use either of the world wars, assessing the social implications of German (especially Nazi) social policies, such as Hitler's wish for "living space" and anti-semitic policies.
 Economic factors were present in causes of the First World War, with rivalry over colonies and financial implications of the arms' race.
-Appeasement before the Second World War was also the product to some extent of economic recession which prohibited rearming in Britain and France - and the Great Depression was a factor in the success of Hitler in obtaining power.
+Appeasement before the Second World War was also the product to some extent of economic recession, which hindered rearmament in Britain and France, and the Great Depression was a factor in the success of Hitler in obtaining power.
+Although the First and Second World Wars are noted above any twentieth century war can be used.